sujaybr/Tasker/README.md

-# What is This?
+## What is This?
 This is a simple python-Flask Application to create your own local to-do list, Diary with tags and a simple Calendar.

-# Before you can use the app
+## Before you can use the app
 You will have to create 3 files in the parent directory namely tasks.txt, dairy.txt and cal.txt to store you entries.

-# To Run this Application
+## To Run this Application
-- python app.py
+Use `python app.py` to run the Application

-# Here are all the features the Application has to offer
+## Here are all the features the Application has to offer
 - A Todo list on the top left corner, a dairy on the buttom left corner and the calender on the right-hand side.
 - To mark any todo item as important (make them appear red on the todo list) you can add an '@' at the end of your sentence to highlight that particular task.
 - Clicking on an entry on the to-do list deletes it.